stephens999/fiveMinuteStats/README.md

 git push origin gh-pages
 ```

-Note that since the site is kept under the anaysis folder, your site address is under the analysis directory.
+The site address is udner the analysis directory since the site contents are kept under the analysis directory.

 *https://jhsiao999.github.io/ashlar-trial/analysis*